 Steps to Build a Custom Skill

 This guide provides the steps to create a new custom skill.
+To build a simple Hello World skill for practice, see Tutorial: Build Your First Alexa Skill in the Developer Console.

 - Step 1: Plan and Design Your Skill